-Imagine what the Bible would be like without the direct inspiration of a single Author:
+Imagine what the Scriptures would be like without the direct inspiration of a single Author!

-From creation to about 90 AD, some 40 key Biblical writers were involved in compiling the Scriptures.
-A single author would have to be an absolute genius to develop the numerical design found in the Bible.
-However, to have 40 separate authors, writing over a period of nearly 3800 years, consistently following a complex numerical pattern - the odds would be beyond calculation.
-It would simply be impossible - apart from the direct inspiration of God.
+From the time it was first begun to around 95 A.D., some forty key writers were involved in compiling the Scriptures.
+A single author would have to be a genius to develop a numerical design that applies to the entire book.
+The odds would be astronomical to have this many distinct authors, writing over a period of nearly three thousand eight hundred years, consistently following a complex numerical pattern.
+The task would be virtually impossible without the inspiration of an almighty God.

-It is interesting to note that, on average, ONE in every FIVE scriptural verses contains a number.
-The meaning of such frequently used numbers found within the Bible reveals the mind of God and the divine design of His revelation to man.
+It is interesting to note that, on average, one in every five scriptural verses contains a number.
+What these frequently used numerics mean reveals the mind of God and the divine design of His revelation to man.